President & Principal

-Professor Edward Byrne AC is the new President & Principal of King’s College London.
+Professor Edward Byrne AC is the President & Principal of King’s College London.

-He has joined King’s from Monash University, the largest university in Australia, where he was President and Vice-Chancellor.
+He joined King’s from Monash University, the largest university in Australia, where he was President and Vice-Chancellor.
 Professor Byrne held that role from 2009.
 Whilst there he established a new campus in Suzhou, China and fostered a major alliance with the University of Warwick in the UK.
 During his tenure Monash’s position in the global university rankings rose considerably from 176 into the 90s in Times Higher Education, elevating it to the top 100 internationally for the first time, and in the Shanghai Jiao Tong World University Rankings from 220 into the 130s.

 Professor Byrne is a neuroscientist and clinician by background.
 He qualified in medicine at the University of Tasmania in 1974 and subsequently trained as a neurologist in both Adelaide and London.
 He is a fellow of the Royal Australasian College of Physicians, the Royal Colleges of Physicians of London and Edinburgh, the American Academy and the American Association of Neurology.
 He holds the higher degrees of Doctor of Medicine (UTAS) and Doctor of Science (University of Melbourne).
 Professor Byrne has held many prestigious clinical and research positions in Australia and the UK, as well as advisory roles for a number of charitable bodies relating to his clinical and scientific expertise.